 By mid-January, some parts of the Maritimes had three times the snow they normally did

-Forty years ago, parts of the Maritimes were getting a full blast of winter weather and then some.
+Parts of the Maritimes were getting a full blast of winter weather and then some in 1981.

 "Some Maritimes centres have already had almost three times as much snow as a normal winter," reporter Bob Allison told viewers watching The National on Jan.
 12, 1981.

 "Temperatures have been the coldest in a decade, but they've fluctuated wildly."

 That was surely the case in Halifax, where Allison said a 23-centimetre snowstorm had been followed by warmer temperatures, "driving rain" and then a re-freezing of what was on the ground.